Is The Brain Taste Worst Enemy ?

 A couple of days ago, a friend of mine sent me an email with an article about how certain cerebral information can (and almost always will) impair your taste judgment.

+The article, written by Kathryn Westcott, can be found on the BBC website.
 The piece explains in some noteworthy depth that scientific studies have proven tasters' judgment to be influenced by numerous unrelated factors about a wine, not the least of which is the bottle's price tag.

 Back in November, I wrote a post about how corruptible and flaky the palate can be, and this study of the California Institute of Technology confirmed a great many of my suspicions.
 Those suspicions were further legitimized by a musing from the uber-taster, his eminence Robert Parker, when he stated: